WH Smith says CEO Kate Swann to step down, shares fall

 The company also said September-August pretax profit rose 10 percent to 102 million pounds.
 Sales fell 2 percent with like-for-like sales down 5 percent.

-WH Smith's shares were down more than 4 percent at 623.5 pence at 0800 GMT on the London Stock Exchange.
+WH Smith's shares were down more than 4 percent at 623.5 pence at 09:00 a.m.
+British time on the London Stock Exchange.
 They have risen 21 percent since the start of the year.

 (Reporting by Karen Rebelo in Bangalore; Editing by Don Sebastian)